Laura Baumanis, criminal defence solicitor

 Laura joined Olliers in 2005 and qualified as a solicitor in 2008.
 She is an outstanding Magistrates’ Court advocate and appears in courts across the country on a daily basis representing the best interests of her clients.

 Since joining the firm, Laura has worked on a number of serious criminal cases which, of note, include high profile human trafficking cases, murders and many conspiracies to supply drugs.
+Laura now specialises in the defence of those under investigation particularly for offences of sexual nature.

 Interviews under caution